juandarr/todo-react-django/README.md

 - Clone the repository in the location you choose.
 - Install a Python environment using `miniconda` or `uv`.
 If using `minicoda`, install `pip` with `conda install pip` and proceed to the python dependency installation with `pip install -r requirements.txt`
 - Create `database` folder, add a previous existing database or create the database from scratch using `python manage.py migrate` on root folder.
 - Add API folder from server folder.
-TODO Add instruction to create the API following the `OpenAPI` specifications in `schema.yml` /TODO
+Make sure you have the npm package to create the API specification via `schema.yml` in the root folder: `npm install @openapitools/openapi-generator-cli`.
+Once you have it installed run: `openapi-generator-cli generate -i schema.yml -g typescript-fetch -o ./api-location/`
 - Install `node`, the proceed to install every dependency by going to `jstoolchains` and running `npm install`
 - Bring `.env` file with custom credentials to use Gmail SMTP server
 - Modify API call in the `jstoolchains` folder (go to `src\lib\api.ts`), make sure the call is to `127.0.0.1:8000`